thevindu-w/clip_share_client/README.md

 # ClipShare Android Client

-### This is the client application of ClipShare for android devices.
+### This is the client application of ClipShare for Android devices.

 Share the clipboard between your phone and desktop.
 Share files and screenshots securely.
 <br>